Aidan Foster: Relationship with Chris Pappas

 A writer for What's on TV reported that Morley's break from Neighbours in mid-2012 led the writers to improvise a breakup for Aidan and Chris.
 Morley stated "That's Ramsay Street for you, one minute it's on, then it's off."
 He explained that it would not be the end for the couple, saying "I don't think the producers have me back for my nursing skills.
 Lots more to come with those two."
 The break up occurs after Aidan learns Chris has not told his parents that they are in a relationship.
 Mason revealed to an Inside Soap writer that Chris is fine with his relationship being out in the open when it comes to his friends, but it is different story with his parents.
 His father has not always made things easy for him in the past, so he does not give him and his mother a chance to get to know Aidan.
-When Chris' parents throw him a birthday party at Lassiter's Lake, he does not invite Aidan.
-However, Aidan finds out about the party from one of Chris' friends and goes to the lake to see for himself.
+When Chris's parents throw him a birthday party at Lassiter's Lake, he does not invite Aidan.
+However, Aidan finds out about the party from one of Chris's friends and goes to the lake to see for himself.
 He feels "betrayed, hurt and humiliated" by Chris and makes it clear that their relationship is over.
 Mason added "That's when the gravity of the situation hits Chris, and he's left in shock.
 He thinks, 'How did it come to this?'.
 Things really seemed to be falling into place with Aidan."
 The situation becomes worse for Chris when his parents reveal that they would have accepted the relationship.
 He then realises that he has lost Aidan due to an assumption.